ortegavidaljl/x-ray/README.md

 The script is made to work as an advanced Postfix content filter, though it could be modified to work without it.
 The report has been designed to feed a webapp, so it is possible to make a self-hosted mailing checking platform.

-All reports are saved in a MySQL database.
-Below there's an image showing its structure and a dump:

-Database can be imported directly using the file .sql provided in this repo.

 All contributions are welcomed.

 ## Requirements